-Budget hawks warn that Biden’s social-welfare bill could cost more than administration says
+Budget hawks warn that Biden’s social-welfare bill could cost more than $4 trillion

 The White House, for instance, has proposed to extend an expansion of the Child Tax Credit, which gives $300 a month to families with children under the age of six, for only a year.
 It has similarly proposed a one-year extension of the Earned Income Tax Credit.

-For larger spending programs, like universal pre-kindergarten and child-care subsidies, Mr. Biden
+For larger spending programs, like universal pre-kindergarten and child-care subsidies, Mr. Biden has proposed a six-year life span.

+“We’re using ten years of revenue to basically supply one, or two … or six years of services and that’s not the true cost,” said Sen. Joe Manchin III, West Virginia Democrat, during an appearance on MSNBC.
+“The true cost would be ten years to ten years.”

+Mr. Biden and far-left Democrats believe the shorter funding measures are a risk worth taking.
+Both advocates and detractors say that once new entitlement programs are in place, they will prove difficult, if not impossible, to jettison.

-Such tactics, according to fiscal watchdogs, prevent taxpayers from understanding the overall cost of the package.
+Such tactics also prevent taxpayers from understanding the true overall cost of the package, according to fiscal watchdogs.

 “Unfortunately, the framework relies heavily on the massive gimmick of arbitrary sunsets to make the numbers work,” said Maya MacGuineas, president of the Committee for a Responsible Federal Budget.
 “Extending these policies could end up costing up to $2 trillion over the decade, or perhaps even more.”

-The Committee for a Responsible Federal Budget, a non-partisan economic think tank, has also published a studying showing the real cost of Mr. Biden
+The CRFB, a non-partisan economic think tank, also has a study out showing the real cost of Mr. Biden’s bill is above $4 trillion, after discounting budget gimmicks.

+“As lawmakers work to turn this framework into legislation, they should swap out temporary proposals for permanent ones,” said Mrs. MacGuineas.
+“They should scale back, target, and prioritize to ensure the plan remains fully paid for.”

+Both the Penn Wharton budget model and CRFB report pose a significant challenge to Mr. Biden and Democrats as they rush towards a vote on the spending package.

 Sign up for Daily Newsletters